MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/api-feature-settings-in-the-playfab-game-manager.md

 Once you have decided you need to turn API access off, and you check the box, all API requests will begin to fail within a few minutes.

-PlayFab will return an **HTTP Status Code 400 "Bad Request"** indicating that the title has disabled such usage.
+PlayFab will return an `HTTP Status Code 400 "Bad Request"`, indicating that the title has disabled such usage.

 ![Postman - Accessing a disabled API](media/tutorials/postman-accessing-a-disabled-api.png)

-These **HTTP Status Code 400** responses will persist until you un-check the box.
+These `HTTP Status Code 400` responses will persist until you un-check the box.
 Again, un-checking may take a few minutes to have effect.

 ## Enabling player IP address obfuscation

 For many studios, owning **Personally Identifiable Information** (**PII**) is a liability best avoided.
 One common (and useful) form of **PII** is **IP Address**.

-**IP Address** is useful for a handful of reasons, including geo-location.
+IP Address is useful for a handful of reasons, including geo-location.
 However, the *full* accuracy of the IP is often considered PII.

-PlayFab can help limit this is by obfuscating parts of the **IP** addresses.
+PlayFab can help limit this is by obfuscating parts of the IP addresses.
 Now, by checking a box, you can stop gathering this sensitive data.

 After you check this box, PlayFab will always record **0** for the last octet of a player's IP.
 You can verify this is working by checking the login history for players in the **Players** tab.